Indefinite Leave to Remain expiry rules

 Your biometric residence card is an important document that proves both your identity and your immigration status.
 It is necessary for several important parts of your life in the UK, including opening a bank account.
 This is why it’s recommended that ILR holders keep their BRPs up to date and valid.

-Can my Indefinite Leave to Remain status be revoked?
+Other ways Indefinite Leave to Remain status can be lost

 There are some circumstances in which your ILR can be revoked.
 This includes if you are found to have been awarded ILR through means of deception, or if you were granted ILR as a refugee but you no longer hold refugee status.